vwolanyk/closures-assignment/README.md

 ## Exercise 2

-Try to figure out what will happen with each `console.log()` statement before running it.
-Give a short answer about why it works (or does not work!) the way it does.
-@TODO Add possible lead-in for each problem
+For each problem below, READ the code and try to figure out what will happen.
+Then run the code to see if you're right.
+Lastly, perform the follow-up rewrite provided after each problem.

+##### Problem 1
+Can we access the `address` variable outside of the `buildHouse` method?
 ```js
 function buildHouse(address) {
   // ... house gets built